w3c/wai-bcase/index.md

 #### Case Study - NPR weekly broadcast of This American Life

-A popular broadcast on US National Public Radio (NPR), This American Life, is heard on more than 500 stations by about 2.1 million listeners each week.
+This American Life is a broadcast heard on more than 500 National Public Radio (NPR) stations by about 2.1 million listeners each week in the United States.
 In 2011, in response to new FCC regulations around broadcast media, the broadcaster committed to creating transcripts for their entire archive of recorded programs.
-A several month study conducted by their media partner concluded that the provision of transcipts not only met legal obligations but returned significant benefits including:
+A several month study conducted by their media partner concluded that the provision of transcipts not only met legal
+obligations but returned significant benefits including:

 -   search traffic increased 6.86%,